Priya-1022/Anudip-Excel-Data-Analysis/README.md

 ## Documentation

+1. `excel_analysis.ipynb`
-1. `data_analysis_guide.pdf` - Step-by-step guide on performing data analysis using the provided Excel files.
+ - Step-by-step guide on performing data analysis using the provided Excel files.
-2. `excel_formulas_cheatsheet.xlsx` - Cheatsheet for commonly used Excel formulas.
+ - Cheatsheet for commonly used Excel formulas.

 ## Contributing